 A CX (Customer Experience) journey map provides an illustration that highlights a customer’s current experience.
-It’s a helpful tool for bringing clarity to potential changes that create a more positive and impactful experience.
+It tells the visual story of your customers’ engagement with your service, product, or brand.
+By consulting a customer journey map, your organization will be able to put itself in the mind of the customer.
+This way it can bring clarity to potential changes that create a more positive and impactful experience for your customers.

 Journey Map Foundation & Stages

-By using CX journey maps, an organization begins to understand how customers experience its products or services from the very first touchpoint through their entire relationship with the business.
+By using CX journey maps, an organization begins to understand how customers experience its products or services from the very first touchpoint through their entire relationship with the brand, product, or service.
 They provide a visualization of the steps customers take, bringing alignment on where operational adjustments can be made to provide a more successful experience.

 Over time, these efforts can bolster and support organizational goals such as increased revenue and reduced customer churn.
-They improve alignment between the customer and these goals by recognizing Moments that Matter and identifying pain points and moments of delight.
+Having a proper grasp on the customer experience journey will improve alignment between the customer and your business goals by recognizing Moments that Matter and identifying pain points and moments of delight.

 By understanding these moments, a business can pinpoint upstream and downstream impacts in the customer journey and adjust strategies to capture the most value.
 For example, if our email communications team understands the calls driven to the customer service team as a result of their emails, they can adapt the content to address likely customer questions.

-In doing so, customers’ expectations are set sooner, reducing the time spent downstream by the customer service team trying to obtain or retain them.
+This allows the team to better empathize with customers, remembering similar frustrations and confusion when calling a customer service line.
+Customer journey mapping becomes an even more impactful and powerful tool for your business when it is used to establish a shared understanding and empathy for your customers.
+By anticipating their needs, customers’ expectations are set sooner, reducing the time spent downstream by the customer service team trying to obtain or retain them — a key benefit of customer experience strategy.
 Likewise, our marketing team may see an opportunity to clarify the messaging of our products or services, alleviating questions that develop upstream.

 Kicking Off the Journey

-- Support – received to use the product or service
+Support received when using the product or service.

 Given that customer and employee perception can differ, it’s common for team members to question which experiences add the most value for customers.
-A workshop can be a great format to bring everyone together to begin the discovery process.
+A workshop can be a great customer experience strategy to bring everyone together to begin the discovery process.